bitst0rm-pub/Formatter/README.md

             "ignore_whitespace_char": true
         },

-        // Remember and restore cursor position, selections and bookmarks
+        // Remember and restore cursor position, selections, bookmarks,
-        // each time a file is closed and re-opened.
+        // and foldings each time a file is closed and re-opened.
         // This is helpful to resume your work from where you left off.
         // It does not remember any sublime sessions as name might suggest.
         "remember_session": true,